 For a preliminary injunction to be issued there must be a clear infringement of intellectual property rights without serious doubt as to the validity of the patent or utility model.
 The intellectual property rights owner is also required to act quickly as soon as they become aware of all relevant circumstances of the

 Patent and utility models are basically enforced in the same way.
 The following therefore applies to the assertion of both patents and utility mod-els, except where express reference is made to differences.

-In case of obvious infringement of intellectual property rights, the rights owner can also request information about the origin of the in-fringing product and its distribution channels.
-However, a claim for damages and the claim for rendering of accounts in preparation for the damages claim cannot be asserted by means of a preliminary injunction.
+In case of an obvious infringement of intellectual property rights, the rights owner can also request information about the origin of the in-fringing product and its distribution channels.
+However, a claim for damages and the claim for rendering of accounts in preparation of the damages claim cannot be asserted by means of a preliminary injunction.